Physician who was dragged off flight settles with United

-CHICAGO (AP) — A Kentucky doctor who was dragged off a United flight after he refused to give up his seat to employees of a partner airline has reached a settlement with United for an undisclosed amount, his lawyers announced Thursday.
+CHICAGO (AP) — The passenger who was dragged off a United flight after he refused to give up his seat to airline employees settled with the airline for an undisclosed sum Thursday in an apparent attempt by the company to put the fiasco behind it as quickly as possible.

 Cellphone video of the April 9 confrontation aboard a jetliner at Chicago’s O’Hare Airport sparked widespread public outrage over the way Dao was treated.

-The footage showed airport police officers pulling the 69-year-old father of five from his seat and dragging him down the aisle.
+The footage showed airport police officers pulling the 69-year-old Kentucky physician from his seat and dragging him down the aisle.
 His lawyer said he lost teeth and suffered a broken nose and a concussion.

+In a phone interview with The Associated Press, Demetrio said the settlement also averts any lawsuit against the city of Chicago.
+Airport police officers who work for the city pulled Dao off the jet.

+“I praise Mr. Munoz and his people for not trying to throw the city under the bus or pass the buck,” Demetrio said.
+“He stood in front of the world and has stated that, ‘We, United, take full responsibility.'”

 The incident arose from a common air travel issue — a fully booked flight.
 Wanting to seat four crew members, the airline offered passengers $400 and later $800 to voluntarily relinquish their seats.
 When no one did, United selected four passengers at random.